fiskaltrust/rollout-doc/getting-started/operator-onboarding/master-data.md

 After logging on to the fiskaltrust.portal, you as a PosDealer should check the completeness and also use the available checking mechanisms.

 Basically, the information about the user at `[USERNAME]` / `Data` is only important for using the fiskaltrust.Portal.
 For data protection reasons, fictitious names or function designations can also be used there instead of real data.
-Only the E-mailaddress must be a real, working one, because the login to the fiskaltrust.Portal is done via this address.
+Only the E-mail Address must be a real, working one, because the login to the fiskaltrust.Portal is done via this address.
 But also here names can be avoided and functional names can be used (like fiskalizing@PosOperator.TLD).

 For PosOperators, it is equally essential to check the Master data for completeness and correctness.
 This must be done in the respective account.